corda/cdl-example/README.md

 ## CDL Smart Contract view

-The Smart Contract design can be articulated using the Smart Contract CDL view, this is replaces and enhances the old State Machine view.
+The Smart Contract design can be articulated using the Smart Contract CDL view, this replaces and enhances the old State Machine view.

 The Agreement Smart Contract can be represented as follows: